New File Types Emerge in Malware Spam Attachments

 Recently, a spam campaign and a proof of concept research has shown how SettingContent-ms files can be abused by replacing the command line under the DeepLink tag with a malicious file.

 The threat landscape is evolving and cyber foes are becoming more inventive, using previously or rarely seen file types to distribute malware to unsuspecting users.
 While certain cybersecurity solutions may not always be able to provide prompt protection, a multilayered approach to threat defence can more effectively detect and defend endpoints and systems from malware at different levels of each spam campaign.

 Trend Micro’s holistic approach to cybersecurity is evidenced by its use of strong traditional and forward-facing technologies in its products.
 The Trend Micro™ Anti-Spam Engine (TMASE) ™ and Email Security™, which have integrated machine learning as well as defensive traditional cybersecurity technologies, block all email-based threats on the network-level.
 As spam email numbers continue to rise by the day, security solutions that are able to block them off swiftly and accurately are essential to keeping businesses running.

 Meanwhile, the Trend Micro™ Web Reputation Service (WRS)™ protects customers from visiting compromised websites that are running possibly malicious code.
 Hence, executables that would need to communicate to a C&C server to download malicious files will not have the chance to get downloaded.

-Cybercriminals put their time and resources to try and defeat cybersecurity defenses by changing the game – and the face of spam campaigns.
-And cybersecurity defenses need to always be ahead of the game, guarding against threats on various stages, to keep users safe from online dangers and allow businesses to function smoothly and efficiently.
+Cybercriminals put their time and resources to try and defeat cybersecurity defences by changing the game – and the face of spam campaigns.
+And cybersecurity defences need to always be ahead of the game, guarding against threats on various stages, to keep users safe from online dangers and allow businesses to function smoothly and efficiently.

 Indicators of Compromise